a0x8o/flink/docs/dev/connectors/kafka.md

- * `setStartFromGroupOffsets` (default behaviour): Start reading partitions from the consumer group's (`group.id` setting in the consumer properties) committed offsets in Kafka brokers (or Zookeeper for Kafka 0.8).
+ * `setStartFromGroupOffsets` (default behaviour): Start reading partitions from the consumer group's (`group.id` setting in the consumer properties) committed offsets in Kafka brokers.
 If offsets could not be found for a partition, the `auto.offset.reset` setting in the properties will be used.
  * `setStartFromEarliest()` / `setStartFromLatest()`: Start from the earliest / latest record.
 Under these modes, committed offsets in Kafka will be ignored and